Skip to content

 The Past

-Black TARDIS was originally conceived by Elle & Nicole as a space for Black fans of Doctor Who to commiserate and find community, outside of the larger fandom, which was overwhelmingly white and unwelcoming.
+Black TARDIS was originally conceived by LaShaunda & Nicole as a space for Black fans of Doctor Who to commiserate and find community, outside of the larger fandom, which was overwhelmingly white and unwelcoming.

 They’d built and began to cultivate their community, but later realized they lacked the time and resources necessary to maintain it.
 They also lost interest in the show to varying degrees.
 And because they lacked the emotional investment to put in the effort such a community deserves, they decided to shut it down.

-Years later, with Elle’s blessing, Black TARDIS relaunched under the stewardship of Nicole, as a blog by and for Black Doctor Who fans and other Whovians of color.
+Years later, with LaShaunda’s blessing, Black TARDIS relaunched under the stewardship of Nicole, as a blog by and for Black Doctor Who fans and other Whovians of color.
 It has been solely maintained by Nicole for several years, serving as a personal exploration of Doctor Who from their Black, queer perspective.
 But Black TARDIS was never meant to belong to one person.

 The Present